 Cards for Issue Text with Mixed Formatting Become Deactivated When Clicked

 As mentioned in the comment above, Acrolinx doesn't support mix formatted text.
 So, if you click on the card of such highlighted text, the card will be deactivated.

 Sidebar Doesn't Appear after Successful Installation

-On some Windows 8.1, we've observed that the Sidebar doesn’t load when you select Load Sidebar from the Acrolinx menu.
+On all versions of Windows, we've observed that the Sidebar doesn’t load when you select Load Sidebar from the Acrolinx menu.
 If you encounter this, try adding file://127.0.0.1 to the trusted site list of Internet Explorer settings.